Kembali ke Halaman Spesies

 • Predators explain why the principle matters.

-Habitat: Deserts, sagebrush, grasslands, and open scrub fit Open-Desert Sprint because long sightlines reward early flight.
+Habitat: Native range keys: north_america.
+Deserts, sagebrush, grasslands, and open scrub fit Open-Desert Sprint because long sightlines reward early flight.

-Native range: Deserts, sagebrush, grasslands, and open scrub fit Open-Desert Sprint because long sightlines reward early flight.
+Native range: Native range keys: north_america.
+Deserts, sagebrush, grasslands, and open scrub fit Open-Desert Sprint because long sightlines reward early flight.

 To find Black-tailed Jackrabbit in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside deserts, sagebrush, grasslands, and open scrub fit Open-Desert Sprint because long sightlines reward early flight. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Deserts, sagebrush, grasslands, and open scrub fit Open-Desert Sprint because long sightlines reward early flight. than by covering too much ground.

 • Open grassland edges, lightly wooded plains, or raised ground where you can scan long distances